johnmeehan123/CS416-NumericalComputation/README.md

-Files for Numerical Computation Open-Book exam Numerical methods written for GNU Octave
-Matrix/vector creation done in Java
+Some numerical methods.
+Matrix and Vector creation done using java and the actual numerical methods written for Octave